jbulin/jbulin.github.io/teaching/spring/ntin071/index.md

 * 🇨🇿 Česká přednáška Marty Vomlelové sídlí [zde](https://dl1.cuni.cz/course/view.php?id=5119).

-Office hours:
+Office hours (in S303):

+* Monday 12:20
+* Wednesday 14:00
-* schedule TBA
+* Thursday 15:40

 or individually by appointment.
+(If you plan to come but expect to be late, please email me.)

 ## Info about exams